-- The selected candidates will be required to produce an extended paper/review of their presentation for publication in ARTERY Research, the society’s Journal (APC will be covered by the Society).
+- The selected candidate will be required to produce an extended paper/review of their presentation for publication in ARTERY Research, the society’s Journal (APC will be covered by the Society).
 Papers should be between 2,000 – 3,000 words, with a maximum of three figures or tables and no more than 40 references.